If you’re a Mac user, you may be familiar with the DS_Store file.

 This is a much easier method than manually deleting thousands of these files one by one.
 It’s also safer than bulk deleting files on your machine using sudo delete commands.
 If you’re on a Mac and you’re not comfortable with Linux commands, well… I’m sure you’ve heard of the horror stories.
 Toy Story 2 was almost scrubbed from existence due to an accidental sudo delete command and they had to piece it back together from backup drives.

-Clean Drive now lets you sort by file extension, too, and you can create a filter to show you all of your “.DS-Store” files.
+Filerev now lets you sort by file extension, too, and you can create a filter to show you all of your “.DS-Store” or ._ files.
 There are also date filters, so you can show “Files that are one year old” and file names that match “.ds-store”.
-This is a new feature, so you will need to do a quick rescan of your files before you can filter with the “.ds_store” file type.

-You can also view your other files that don’t have a file extension.
-Under “Type”, click “No file extension” and you can see all of your temporary and hidden files, including your .DS_Store files.
+You can also view your other files that don’t have a file extension or hidden files that start with a period / dot.
+To do this click the “Type” drop down and then select “No file extension” or “. (dot)” and you can see all of your temporary and hidden files.

-You can also do various other cleanup tasks with Clean Drive, so I highly recommend checking it out.
+You can also do various other cleanup tasks with Filerev, so I highly recommend checking it out.

 Prevent Finder from Making More DS_Store Files